 The most important and unique aspect of our training is the time residents spend in the Family Medicine Clinic.
 Each resident follows his or her own panel of patients under the direction of the program faculty, several of whom have continuity with patients that predates our program.
 The number of patients depends on the residents' experience.
 They begin with a small group of patients in their first year and gradually increase caseloads until they are seeing as many patients here as they will see in private practice.
 The program also incorporates the managerial issues residents will face in their practices, including billing, coding and staffing.

-- Outpatient Rotations: Psychiatry, OB x 2, Surgery x 2, Pediatrics, ER, NICU
+- Outpatient Rotations: Psychiatry, OB x 2, Surgery, Pediatrics, ER, NICU

 - Continuity Clinic: Two half days per week

-- Outpatient Rotations: Pediatric ER, ICU, Cardiology, Community Medicine, Orthopedics, ER, Gynecology, Pediatrics, Elective
+- Outpatient Rotations: Pediatric ER, ICU, Cardiology, Community Medicine, Orthopedics, ER, Gynecology, Ambulatory Pediatrics, Elective

 - Inpatient Rotations: Inpatient Family Medicine/Night Float x 4